 PACE is a not-for-profit whose chief job is to act as a project proponent to the Credible Carbon registry.
 The following objectives are stated in PACE’s constitution and continue to guide the organisation’s intent:

-In projects registered with the Credible Carbon registry a minimum of 70% of carbon revenue is returned to the project.
-In recent transactions we have done much better than this.
-From our start in 2008 until end 2015 we have returned 91% of carbon money to the projecs: that is after registry fees, audit fees, legal costs and project proponent fees have been deducted.
+In projects registered with the Credible Carbon registry a minimum of 70% of carbon revenue is returned to the project; that is after registry fees, audit fees, legal costs and project proponent fees have been deducted.

 • A discernible impact on poverty.